The Complete Guide to Gay Marriage

-Let’s be honest – it can be hard to decipher whether a wedding vendor in the south is LGBTQ+ friendly just by the verbiage on their website or social media.
+Let’s be honest – it can be hard to decipher whether a wedding vendor in the south is LGBTQIA+ friendly just by the verbiage on their website or social media.
 We recommend seeking out vendors who give representation to diversity in their portfolio, or perusing newer Instagram directories like Gay Wedding Directory or Austin LGBT Chamber of Commerce to find creatives you are certain will be on board.

 Do Unsupportive Relatives Require an Invitation?